 #1 – $D22: Absolute column and Relative row

-Here dollar sign before column D indicates, only row number can change, whereas the column letter D is fixed, it doesn’t change.
+Here, the dollar sign before column D indicatesthat only the row number can change.
+At the same time, the column letter D is fixed.
+It does not change.

-when you copy the formula to the right side, the reference will not change because it is locked, but When you copy it down, the row number will change, because it is not locked
+When we copy the formula to the right side, the reference will not change because it is locked, but When you copy it down, the row number will change because it is not locked.

 #2 – E$21: Absolute row and Relative column

-Here dollar sign right before the row number, indicates only column letter E can change, whereas the row number is fixed, it doesn’t change.
+The dollar sign right before the row number indicates only the column letter E can change.
+Whereas the row number is fixed; it does not change.

-when you copy the formula down, the row number will not change, because it is locked but When you copy the formula to the right side, the column alphabet will change, because it is not locked
+The row number will not change when copying the formula because it is locked.
+But when we copy the formula to the right side, the column alphabet will change because it is not locked.

-Now, instead of entering the formula for all the cells one by one, you can apply a formula to the entire range. click inside cell E22.
+Now, instead of entering the formula for all the cells, we can apply a formula to the entire range.
+Now, we will click inside cell E22.
 As a result, first, we will see that the cell is selected.
 Then, we will select the cells until G24 so that the entire range will get selected.
 Next, we will click on the “Ctrl+D” key first and later “Ctrl+R.”

 - The cell reference is a key element of formula or excels functions.

-- Mixed reference locks either of one i.e. It may be row or column, but not both.
+- Mixed reference locks either one.
+It may be a row or column, but not both.

-This has been a guide to Cell Reference in Excel.
-Here we discuss the three types of Cell References in excel (absolute, relative and mixed) and how to each of them along with practical examples and downloadable excel template.
-You may learn more about excel from the following articles –
+This article has been a guide to Cell Reference in Excel.
+Here, we discuss the three types of cell references in Excel (absolute, relative, and mixed), practical examples, and a downloadable Excel template.
+You may learn more about Excel from the following articles: –